getsentry/dotnet-assembly-alias/readme.md

 Rename assemblies and fixes references.
 Designed as an alternative to [Costura](https://github.com/Fody/Costura), [ILMerge](https://github.com/dotnet/ILMerge), and [ILRepack](https://github.com/gluck/il-repack).

+Designed to mitigate scenarios where an assembly is run in a plugin scenario.
+For example Unity extensions, MSBuild tasks, or SharePoint extensions.
+In these scenarios an assembly, and all its references, are loadined into a shared AppDomain.
+So dependencies operate as "first on wins".
+So, for example, if two addins assemblies use different versions of Newtonsoft, the first addin that is loaded defines what version of Newtonsoft is used by all subsequent addins assemblies.

 **[.net 5](https://dotnet.microsoft.com/download/dotnet/5.0) or [.net 6](https://dotnet.microsoft.com/download/dotnet/6.0) is required to run this tool.**

 ## What it does